benchay1999/nhanes/README.md

-This machine learning project aims to predict the probability of a patient needing a dental care within 6 months given demographical data, lab test values, dietary data, examination data, and questionarre data.
+This machine learning project aims to predict the probability of a subject needing dental treatment within 6 months given demographical data, lab test values, dietary data, examination data, and questionarre data.

 Run the following command to install required packages: